Renaissance architecture: Spread of the Renaissance in Italy

 In the 15th century the courts of certain other Italian states became centres for spreading of Renaissance philosophy, art and architecture.

 In Mantua at the court of the Gonzaga, Alberti designed two churches, the Basilica of Sant'Andrea and San Sebastiano.

-Urbino was an important centre with the ancient Ducal Palace being extended for Federico da Montefeltro in the mid 15th century.
+Urbino was an important centre with the Ducal Palace being constructed for Federico da Montefeltro in the mid 15th century.
 The Duke employed Luciano Laurana from Dalmatia, renowned for his expertise at fortification.
 The design incorporates much of the earlier medieval building and includes an unusual turreted three-storeyed façade.
 Laurana was assisted by Francesco di Giorgio Martini.
 Later parts of the building are clearly Florentine in style, particularly the inner courtyard, but it is not known who the designer was.

 Ferrara, under the Este, was expanded in the late 15th century, with several new palaces being built such as the Palazzo dei Diamanti and Palazzo Schifanoia for Borso d'Este.

 In Milan, under the Visconti, the Certosa di Pavia was completed, and then later under the Sforza, the Castello Sforzesco was built.

 Venetian Renaissance architecture developed a particularly distinctive character because of local conditions.
 San Zaccaria received its Renaissance façade at the hands of Antonio Gambello and Mauro Codussi, begun in the 1480s.
-Giovanni Maria Falconetto, the Veronese architect-sculptor, introduced Renaissance architecture to Padua with the Loggia Cornaro in the garden of Alvise Cornaro.
+Giovanni Maria Falconetto, the Veronese architect-sculptor, introduced Renaissance architecture to Padua with the Loggia and Odeo Cornaro in the garden of Alvise Cornaro.

 In southern Italy, Renaissance masters were called to Naples by Alfonso V of Aragon after his conquest of the Kingdom of Naples.
 The most notable examples of Renaissance architecture in that city are the Cappella Caracciolo, attributed to Bramante, and the Palazzo Orsini di Gravina, built by Gabriele d'Angelo between 1513 and 1549.